Some Interesting Uses

 The new San Francisco International Airport uses many advanced building technologies to help it withstand earthquakes.
 One of these technologies involves giant ball bearings.

-For more information on bearings and related topics, check out the links on the next page.
+For more information on bearings and related topics, check out the links below.